-Thank you so much for your interest in Birth Choice, Jackson and Trenton.
+Thank you very much for your interest in helping Birth Choice in Jackson and Trenton.
 There are three specific areas in which someone can volunteer and truly make a difference for life in West TN.
 If you are interested in ministering to women in unplanned pregnancies, we would love to train you to become a volunteer client advocate or nurse.
-If you would like to support our ministry, we have other opportunities as well, such as volunteering only once for a fundraiser or task such as cleaning baby bottles or prepping newsletters.
-If you are interested in volunteering in any capacity at the Jackson office, contact Chris at firstname.lastname@example.org or 731-664-8443.
-For volunteering at the Gibson County office, contact Kelly at email@example.com or 731-855-2900.
+If you would like to support our ministry in other ways, we have other opportunities such as volunteering only once for a fundraiser or task such as cleaning baby bottles or assist in prepping newsletters.
+If you are interested in volunteering in any capacity at the Jackson, TN office, contact Chris at firstname.lastname@example.org or 731-664-8443.
+For volunteering at the Gibson County office in Trenton, TN, contact Kelly at email@example.com or 731-855-2900.
 To volunteer on our Mobile Clinic that visits Hardeman, Haywood, and Fayette Counties once a week, contact Katy at firstname.lastname@example.org or 731-664-8443.

 1) Volunteer Client Advocate